H. O. Davies

 Chief Hezekiah Oladipo Davies, Q.C.
 (5 April 1905 – 22 November 1989) was a leading Nigerian nationalist, founding father, lawyer, journalist, trade unionist, thought leader and politician during the nation's movement towards independence in 1960 and immediately afterwards.

 Family history and early days

 Chief Davies was born in the southern city of Lagos, Nigeria.
-His mother was from Agbaje family of Ibadan and his maternal great-grandfather was the Oba of Effon-Alaiye.
-His maternal great-grandmother was the Owa (Queen regnant) of Ilesha.
+His mother was a member of the Agbaje family of Ibadan, his maternal great-grandfather was the Oba of Effon-Alaiye and his maternal great-grandmother was the Owa (Queen regnant) of Ilesha.
 His grandmother was Princess Haastrup, the daughter of the Ijesha monarch, and his paternal grandfather, Prince Ogunmade-Davies of the Ogunmade Ruling House of Lagos, was the son of King Docemo.
 His father, known as "Spiritual Moses", was one of the founders of the Cherubim and Seraphim Church of Nigeria.